JordanSpencerWu/old-website/_posts/book/2016/2016-10-04-zero-bugs-and-program-faster.md

 > If something will be easier to do now than later, do it now.

 > Fixing mistakes, instead of starting over from scratch, is the way to learn.
 The first step to perfection is learning how to recover when you aren't perfect.

+> By making variables immutable, that is unchangeable.
+"Control of side effect."
+When you know that calling a function will have zero side effects, bugs melt away.

+> A protected action; if something goes wrong while you are doing the action, it can be reversed.
+When an action cannot be reversed, it is called a real action.

+> Fail fast explained by Jim Shore: "When a problem occurs, the system fails immediately and visibly.
+Failing fast is a nonintuitive technique; it sounds like it would make your software more fragile, but it actually makes it more robust.
+Bugs are easier to find and fix, so fewer go into production.

+> The most important concept for proving code correctess is the preconditions and postcondition.
+The preconditions says what can be passed in to a function, and the postconditions describes the state after the function is complete.

+> An invariant is always true.

+> "Show me your interface and I won't need your code because it'll be redundant and irrelevant," says Guy Steele.

+> The lazy method list all edge cases, exceptions, side effects, and errors.

+> The key observation of the top down side is that it's helpful to know what you're building before you build it.
+The key observation of the bottom up side is you need to know what tools you have before you can design it.

+> Sometimes in your life you will be called on to judge code.
+When that happens, these three criteria will help you.
+Functionality, readability, and flexibility.

+> One of the best ways to improve your programming is to look at examples of code written by others.